olavea/olavea/src/content/blog/2025/05/14-i-forgot-reaching-for-the-door.md

 date: 2025-05-15
 ---

-I did my first user interview 🥳 for Galleon ⛵
+I did my first user interview for Galleon ⛵🥳

-**What:** Interviewing a potential Galleon ⛵ user
+**What:** Interviewing a potential Galleon ⛵ user.
+A visual developer.

-**Why:** To learn about her:
+**Why:** To learn about how she is working with user data and learn about her:

 - process
 - problems
 - tools

-When working with user data
+When

 **How:**

-I'm using @mjwhansen interview script template called "Customer Discovery Script".
+I printed out [@mjwhansen's](https://x.com/mjwhansen) "Customer Discovery Script" template .

-But if like me you haven't done user interviews yet, you'll be interested to know that it's normail that the interviewees:

-**Save up their most crucial info for the last moment.**
+But if like me you haven't done a user interview yet, you'll be interested to know that it's normal for interviewees save up their most crucial info for the last moment.

-Yeah, I didn't think about THAT!
-I didn't think about that before two days later, when I was re-reading Deploy Empathy.
+## Yeah, I didn't think about THAT!

+I didn't think about that before two days later, when I was re-reading [Deploy Empathy](https://deployempathy.com/).
+Written by [@mjwhansen's](https://x.com/mjwhansen).
 I saw the "Reaching For The Door" question again ....
 I was like "NOW I remember how the "Reaching For The Door" question opened my eyes when I first read the book.

-And my next task was to Re-read Deploy Empathy

-to understand how Webflow builders work with user data.

-We’re building tools to make working with user data less of a mess for @webflow builders.

-#userTesting

-## Interviewee tech stack:

-reading-deploy-empathy
+I Re-read Deploy Empathy in the breaks between helping out with the practice at Lillian's (10) cirkus practice.
+They'll have their big show soon.

+Read more about the "Reaching For The Door" question in this blo-po.